Genomics Lite is a programme of live webinars to inspire and engage upper secondary school students.

 Genomics Lite sessions will be bookable via our Eventbrite page.

-Pupils are encouraged to sign up for the sessions if they'll be accessing the sessions themselves.
-Teachers can register if they intend on showing the session in an after school classroom setting.
+Pupils are encouraged to sign up for the sessions if they’ll be accessing the sessions themselves.
+Teachers can register if they intend on showing the session in an after school classroom setting, or if they intend on attending the session themselves.

 Attendees will be emailed a secure Zoom webinar link to the session as well as some optional pre-session resources.